fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 \pi_\nu = g_{\nu\mu}\dot{x}^\mu - q A_\nu = \dot{x}_\nu - q A_\nu.
 $$

-As a note, some authors define the electron charge as $q > 0$, including in the two papers I referenced that derive this.
-Hackmann and Xu (2013) use the convention I am adopting here and in Gradus.jl: the electron charge corresponds to $q < 0$.
-This is an important distinction, as it changes the sign in eq. \eqref{eq:canonical-momentum}.
-Note that this convention is only important here, since we see an isolated $q$ term.
-In the equations of motion from eq. \eqref{eq:geod}, we only see terms like $qQ$, where the relative signs are important.

 We therefore identify as usual $E = -\pi_t$ and $L_z = \pi_\phi$ as constants of motion, and

 $$